 - Revealing the wrongdoing primarily to disadvantage someone, as an accountability practice, or out of vindictive motivation.
 We will look in the next section why making immoral behaviour public in the era of online media, primarily as an accountability practice, is wrong.
 This can also be called “permanent reputation destruction as a punishment.”

 - Character assassination.
 This involves revealing wrongdoing to make someone out to be a hypocrite or immoral as a way to discredit their public endeavors.
-This is irrational (and immoral) for the following reasons.
-First, it relies on the logical fallacy that because someone is a hypocrite their opinions are false and the public campaign discredited.
-This is a logical fallacy known as an appeal to hypocrisy and is a version of the ad hominem fallacy.
-The fact that someone may be immoral does not mean they are wrong.
-The public campaign or opinions should be assessed on their own merits and they can be good even if the person proposing them is not.
-Second, everybody who tries to live according a robust set of moral principles will sometimes fail to live up to them.
+Everybody who tries to live according a robust set of moral principles will sometimes fail to live up to them.
+If the wrongdoing is not related to their public endeavour in a clear way, it does not make sense to reveal it.
 Journalists have engaged in what is essentially professional backbiting for so long that they do not even try to hide it anymore.
 They try to dig up dirt on individuals they disagree with politically and culturally to destroy their reputations and careers.
 In any other context, we would recognize such behaviour as severely immoral and Machiavellian.

 Reasons To Avoid Online Public Shaming